julienrf/play-json-derived-codecs/README.md

 - polymorphic types.

 The artifacts are built for Scala 2.11, Play 2.5.x and Shapeless 2.3.0.

-For Play 2.4.x compatibility see version `3.2` and below.
+For Play 2.4.x compatibility see version `[3.2](https://github.com/julienrf/play-json-derived-codecs/tree/v3.2)`.

 ## Usage